cometbft/cometbft/spec/p2p/p2p-top-level.md

 Which of such requirements are actually ensured by the system depends on the guarantees by the concerned parts of the system.

-The mempool is a distributed pool of pending transactions.
+The mempool is a distributed pool of "pending" transactions.
-A pending transaction is a valid transaction that has been submitted by a client of the blockchain but has not yet been committed to the blockchain.
+A pending transaction is a "valid" transaction that has been submitted by a client of the blockchain but has not yet been committed to the blockchain.
 The mempool is thus fed with client transactions, that a priori can be submitted to any node in the network.
 And it is consumed by the consensus protocol, more specifically by validator nodes, which retrieve from the mempool transactions to be included in proposed blocks.

+> Note that in this document, we want to capture (an overapproximation of) the requirements the mempool puts on p2p.
+The notions of "pending" and "valid" seem mostly to be conditions that the mempool can use to drop transactions (and excempt them from beeing spread over the network).
+Thus for the purpose of this document we will largely ignore them (they should eventually be addressed [here](https://github.com/cometbft/cometbft/issues/223)).

 As
 - full nodes add transactions to the mempool following client requests, and